Posted on : June 9, 2021 by Clinic One Team on Sexual Health

 Since cardiovascular health is inherently linked to sexual health, maintaining a good healthy routine and lifestyle for good cardio-vascular health is highly recommended.

 Here are some preventive tips to adhere to improve your sexual health.

 - Maintaining a good healthy lifestyle with regular exercise for example aerobics, running, or yoga

 - Keeping up with healthy eating habits of lots of green vegetables

-- Getting treatment with a counselor for any psychological or emotional trauma such as stress, anxiety, or depression, if that is the root cause of your sexual problem.
-Cognitive-behavioral therapy is the best for people having such origins to their sexual problem.
+- Get treatment with a counsellor for any psychological or emotional trauma such as stress, anxiety, or depression, if that is the root cause of your sexual problem.
+Cognitive-behavioural therapy is the best for people having such origins in their sexual problems.

 - Resolving any relationship issues with your partner

 Treatment for Sexual Problems in Male